 - Transportation (avg, mixed modes): ~$612/mo (=$7,342/yr).1

-- Internet & Mobile: ~$174/mo (=$2,086/yr).1
+- Internet and Mobile: ~$174/mo (=$2,086/yr).1

 Housing Costs: Rent, Buying, and Neighborhood Differences

-Citywide rent (Sep 2025): median ≈ $1,660 across all unit types.
-Typical 1BR ≈ $1,495; 2BR ≈ $1,755.
-Premium pockets (e.g., Center City, Rittenhouse) run higher; value areas (e.g., parts of Kensington, Frankford) run lower.
-Always compare your target neighborhood against the city median.2
+Citywide rent (Sep 2025): median is about $1,660 across all unit types.
+A typical 1BR runs about $1,495 and a 2BR about $1,755.
+Premium pockets like Center City and Rittenhouse run higher.
+Value areas like parts of Kensington and Frankford run lower.
+Check your target neighborhood against the city median before signing a lease.2

 Buying vs. Renting

-- Renting favors flexibility and lower upfront costs; expect ongoing rent at or above the medians above.
+- Renting favors flexibility and lower upfront costs.
+Expect ongoing rent at or above the medians above.

 Transportation: Public Transit, Driving, and Biking Expenses

-Average annual transportation (1 adult): ~$7,342 (≈ $612/mo) based on typical mixed usage.
-A SEPTA Monthly TransPass is now $116 (effective Sept 14, 2025), which can be far cheaper than car ownership if you ride often.1, 4
+Average annual transportation (1 adult): about $7,342 (roughly $612/mo) based on typical mixed usage.
+A SEPTA Monthly TransPass is now $116 (effective Sept 14, 2025), which can be far cheaper than car ownership if you commute regularly.1, 4

 Public Transit Costs